jamesmcm/jamesmcm.github.io/source/_posts/2020-10-11-programming-projects.markdown

-I wrote a simple [Scrabble solver in Scala](https://github.com/jamesmcm/scala-scrabble-solver) which uses a more-or-less brute force approach of scoring every possible word, using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to find possibilities from the wordlist for each possible board position.
+I wrote a simple [Scrabble solver in Scala](https://github.com/jamesmcm/scala-scrabble-solver) which uses a more-or-less brute force approach of scoring every possible word, using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to find possibilities from the word list for each possible board position.
 The main issue is that it can be very slow for complicated boards (i.e. near late-game) taking ~3-4 minutes to produce the best solution, since it finds all possible moves and then ranks them.